-If you're still not sure about how Worldpackers works or what is like to travel doing a work exchange, I definitely recommend reading and watching other volunteers' experiences.
-The video below will quickly show more about it too : )
+If you're still not sure about how Worldpackers works or what it's like to travel doing a work exchange, I definitely recommend reading and watching other volunteers' experiences.
+The video below will quickly tell you more about it, too.

 Here are 5 reasons why you should take that leap of faith and work in a hostel: